kbrodej/Knjiznicar/README.md

 # Knjiznicar

 ###English description:
-Knjiznicar is 13th homework in programming language Java for course of Programming 2.
 Program will record who borrowed a book and when he/she should return it.
 It will support viewing of the date when the book was borrowed, borrower could make a reservation for the book he wants to borrow or extend duration of already borrowed book.
 The Longest period in which the book must be returned will be arranged by the type or frequency of check-outs and number of copies of the book.

 User will have an insight in history of borrowed books, list of currently borrowed books and return date.
 If the user would overdue his deadline, fee would be added to his account.